Chechens: Medieval

 During the Middle Ages, the lowland of Chechnya was dominated by the Khazars and then the Alans.
 Local culture was also subject to Georgian influence and some Chechens converted to Eastern Orthodox Christianity.
 With a presence dating back to the 14th century, Islam gradually spread among the Chechens, although the Chechens' own pagan religion was still strong until the 19th century.
 Society was organised along feudal lines.
 Chechnya was devastated by the Mongol invasions of the 13th century and those of Tamerlane in the 14th.
 The Mongol invasions are well known in Chechen folktales which are often connected with military reports of Alan-Dzurdzuk wars against the Mongols.

-According to the missionary Pian de Carpine, a part of the Alans had successfully resisted a Mongol siege on a mountain for 12 years:
+According to the missionary Giovanni da Pian del Carpine, a part of the Alans had successfully resisted a Mongol siege on a mountain for 12 years:

-This twelve-year-old siege is not found in any other report, however the Russian historian A. I. Krasnov connected this battle with two Chechen folktales he recorded in 1967 that spoke of an old hunter named Idig who with his companions defended the Dakuoh mountain for 12 years against Tatar-Mongols.
+This twelve-year-old siege is not found in any other report, however, the Russian historian A. I. Krasnov connected this battle with two Chechen folktales he recorded in 1967 that spoke of an old hunter named Idig who with his companions defended the Dakuoh mountain for 12 years against Tatar-Mongols.
 He also reported to have found several arrowheads and spears from the 13th century near the very mountain the battle took place at:

 Tamerlane's late 14th-century invasions of the Caucasus were especially costly to the Chechen kingdom of Simsir which was an ally of the Golden Horde and anti-Timurid.
 Its leader Khour Ela supported Khan Tokhtamysh during the Battle of the Terek River.
 The Chechens bear the distinction of being one of the few peoples to successfully resist the Mongols and defend themselves against their invasions; not once, but twice, though this came at great cost to them, as their states were utterly destroyed.
 These events were key in the shaping of the Chechen nationhood and their martial-oriented and clan-based society.